Site icon Away With The Steiners

 Taking in the buzz of Chorsu Bazaar from upstairs (in the dried fruit section).

-Things to do/taste at Chorsu Bazaar
+Things to do – and taste – at Chorsu Bazaar

 The new-favourite ice cream cart inside Chorsu Bazaar.

-(Quickly) visit Hazrat Imam Complex
+2. Hazrat Imam Complex

 The architecture all over Uzbekistan tells a diverse story.
 However, the realities of travelling with children anywhere in the world have led to quick confirmation that gazing in appreciation at architecture is not high on many child-sized bucket lists.

-There are two towering minarets on either side of the entrance to the Mosque complex.
-Inside the main square is a mosque, the mausoleum of the Saint Abu Bakr Kaffal Shashi and the Islamic Institute of Imam al-Bukhari, where future preachers are taught.
-You can read more about that here
+Inside the main square is a Mosque, the Mausoleum of the Saint Abu Bakr Kaffal Shashi and the Islamic Institute of Imam al-Bukhari, where future preachers are taught.

 Somehow travel with kids is always a refreshing reminder of how we all see the world through different eyes.